 There’s more seating at the back, which extends off to the left, behind the counter, and also to the right.
 The space is dominated by two massive 10-person communal/working tables with generous power-strips in the centre, complete with USB charging points.
 There’s also a big sofa tucked away in right-hand corner opposite two arm chairs across a large, wooden coffee table.

-I started off with the single-origin espresso, an Indonesia Wahana longberry, which my barista, Chase, who I’d previously met 18 months before at G!RO Cycles, recommended as a flat while.
+I started off with the single-origin espresso, an Indonesia Wahana longberry, which my barista, Chase, who I’d previously met 18 months before at G!RO Cycles (and who has now gone on to open his own coffee shop, Coffee Curiosity), recommended as a flat while.
 The coffee had the rich, dark taste I’d expect from an Indonesian and it went really well with the milk.
 I paired this with a slice of the coffee cake, made with Garage’s own coffee, a Honduras single-origin.
 Finally, I tried, at Chase’s suggestion, house-blend, Maypole, as an espresso.
 This is a mix of Mexican and Colombian beans and was a rich, smooth and well-balanced shot with lots of body, the perfect send-off.

 |FRUITWORKS • 1-2 JEWRY LANE • CANTERBURY • CT1 2NR|